Fzwael/angular-bdd/README.md

 };
 ```

 You can see that in the specs section we are only targeting the .feature files.
-Those files are used by cucumber to describe the app's behavior, so let's go ahead and create a simple one (app.feature) :
+Those files are used by cucumber to describe the app's behavior, so let's go ahead and create a simple one (basic-spec.feature) :

 ``` Gherkins
 Feature: Increment the counter